Here Comes the Groom (1951 film): Reception

-Bing Crosby arranged for the world premiere of the film to be held in Elko, Nevada, on July 30, 1951, and the charitable events associated with it raised $10,000 for the Hospital Building Fund.
-The New York premiere took place at the Astor Theater on September 20, 1951.
+Bing Crosby arranged for the world premiere of the film to be held in Elko, Nevada on July 30, 1951, and the charitable events associated with it raised $10,000 for the Hospital Building Fund.
+The New York premiere took place at the Astor Theatre on September 20, 1951.

-Bosley Crowther of The New York Times commented:

-Again the calculated coincidence of Frank Capra and Bing Crosby combined to produce and direct a picture and star in it, respectively, has resulted in a light, breezy item, nicely marked with the genial Capra touch and adorned with the cheerful disposition and the casual vocalizing of Bing.
-There isn't a great deal of substance to the gentlemen's Here Comes the Groom, which they jointly turned over to Paramount for delivery to the Astor yesterday.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote:Again the calculated coincidence of Frank Capra and Bing Crosby combined to produce and direct a picture and star in it, respectively, has resulted in a light, breezy item, nicely marked with the genial Capra touch and adorned with the cheerful disposition and the casual vocalizing of Bing.
+There isn't a great deal of substance to the gentlemen's "Here Comes the Groom," ...
 As a matter of fact, a fair-sized zephyr or a few harsh words might blow it away, and it barely survives the burlesque antics that occur in it from time to time.
 But the idea of it is amusing and the writing is clever and glib.
-Mr. Capra and Mr. Crosby have both worked harder and done worse.

-Variety reviewed the film at a trade show and said:

-Paramount has a topnotch piece of comedy diversion in Here Comes the Groom.
+Mr. Capra and Mr. Crosby have both worked harder and done worse.Variety reviewer William Brogdon wrote:Paramount has a topnotch piece of comedy diversion in Here Comes the Groom.
 It is the sock picture both Bing Crosby and Frank Capra have needed and tops all of their more recent entries.
 The box-office response should be as hearty as its laughs, particularly after strong word-of-mouth potential gets going ...
 Crosby is at his casual best, nonchalantly tossing his quips for the most effect.
 Miss Wyman is a wow as the girlfriend who makes him really work to win her.
 The two join on the Hit Parade tune, "In the Cool, Cool, Cool of the Evening," by Johnny Mercer and Hoagy Carmichael, in a socko song-and-dance session.